 What is Hyperloop?
-Everything you need to know about the future of transport | ZDNet
+Everything you need to know about the race for super-fast travel | ZDNet

 What is Hyperloop?

-Hyperloop is a new form of ground transport currently in development by a number of companies, which could see passengers travelling at 700 miles an hour in floating pods within low-pressure tubes.
+Hyperloop is a new form of ground transport currently in development by a number of companies, It could see passengers travelling at over 700 miles an hour in floating pod which races along inside giant low-pressure tubes, either above or below ground.

 What makes Hyperloop different?

-There are two big differences between Hyperloop and tradition rail.
-The pods carrying passengers travel through tubes or tunnels from which most of the air has been removed to reduce friction.
+There are two big differences between Hyperloop and traditional rail.
+Firstly, the pods carrying passengers travel through tubes or tunnels from which most of the air has been removed to reduce friction.
 This should allow the pods to travel at up to 750 miles per hour.

-Rather than using wheels like a train or car, the pods are designed to float on air skis, using the same basic idea as an air hockey table, or use magnetic levitation to reduce friction.
-A number of different companies are working to turn the idea into a functioning commercial system.
+Secondly, rather than using wheels like a train or car, the pods are designed to float on air skis, using the same basic idea as an air hockey table, or use magnetic levitation to reduce friction.

 What are the benefits of Hyperloop?

-Supporters argue that Hyperloop could be cheaper and faster than trains and car travel, and cheaper and less polluting than air travel.
-They claim that it is quicker and cheaper to build than traditional high-speed rail; as such, Hyperloop could take the pressure off gridlocked roads, making travel between cities easier and potentially unlocking major economic benefits as a result.
+Supporters argue that Hyperloop could be cheaper and faster than train or car travel, and cheaper and less polluting than air travel.
+They claim that it's also quicker and cheaper to build than traditional high-speed rail.
+Hyperloop could therefore be used to take the pressure off gridlocked roads, making travel between cities easier, and potentially unlocking major economic benefits as a result.

 When are the first Hyperloops going to be available?

+A number of different companies are working to turn the idea into a functioning commercial system.

 Hyperloop technology is still in development even though the basic concept has been around for many years.
-At the moment, the earliest any Hyperloop is likely to be up and running is 2021.
+At the moment, the earliest any Hyperloop is likely to be up and running is 2020 but most services are expected to be later, as trials of the technology are still in their early stages.

 Where will Hyperloop services run?